-Upon effectiveness of the registration statement of which this prospectus forms a part, our board of directors will establish an audit committee, a compensation committee and a nominating and corporate governance committee.
-Each committee will have its own charter, which will be available on our website at www.akersbiosciences.com.
+The Company has established an audit committee, a compensation committee and a nominating and corporate governance committee.
+Each committee has its own charter, which is available on our website at www.akersbiosciences.com.
 Information contained on our website is not incorporated herein by reference.
-As of the date of this prospectus, each of the board committees will have the composition and responsibilities described below.